 - 1 cup shredded mozzarella

-- minutes before baking (and the dough is ready), place a pizza stone on the lower third rack or invert a metal pan and place on the rack.
+- 30 minutes before baking (and the dough is ready), place a pizza stone on the lower third rack or invert a metal pan and place on the rack.
 Preheat oven to 550F for 30 minutes.

 - Stretch the dough into a 14-16” round circle leaving the outer edge slightly thicker.

 - If using 1000 island dressing spread ~ 1 cup on the bottom leaving a 1/2” edge all the way around.
 If using mustard instead of the dressing spread about 1/2 cup around (it’s stronger in flavor so a little goes a long way).

 - Next place the corned beef over top going to the end of the dressing/mustard.
 Pile it up so every bite is meaty!

 - On top of that sprinkle the sauerkraut and then the caraway seeds.
 Sprinkle over the Swiss cheese and the mozzarella.